 In spring 1955 Friedrich was able to thoroughly test drive the 200 Spatz, and as a result of this he agreed to enter into a licence agreement on the titchy three-wheeler, which would be marketed as the Spatz (Sparrow).
 However, after driving the Spatz on poor-quality rural roads Friedrich soon discovered that the glassfibre bodyshell developed serious cracks in the suspension mountings which rendered the car completely unsafe and unsaleable, and Brütsch wouldn't enter into any correspondence to put things right.

-Adamant that he wouldn't be defeated, Friedrich commissioned the legendary Hans Ledwinka to make a proper car out of the Spatz.
-The 77-year old Ledwinka had designed Tatras and he had also played a leading role in the development of the first Volkswagen, so he created a superb backbone frame characteristic of the Tatra’s with a suspension like the Beetle’s.
+Adamant that he wouldn't be defeated, Friedrich commissioned Hans Ledwinka to make a proper car out of the Spatz.
+The 77-year old Ledwinka was best known for his work designing Tatras, and it was from this work that he created a superb backbone frame.

 Moving to four wheels was not so difficult a conversion, and so evolved the Spatz.
 Hydraulic brakes were a given, with a 7.1-inch drum at each corner, and the engine sat ahead of the back wheels, making it a well-balanced rear-engined car.
 The faired-in headlights were replaced by conventional items and the now split-windscreen acquired a sturdy frame for better sealing with the fabric roof.

 There was independent suspension all round.
 Up front there were trailing arms with co-axial coil spring and hydraulic damper units, while at the back there were swing axles with radius arms and co-axial coil spring and hydraulic damper units.